jniyaz/php-bootcamp/README.md

-This tuts taks about PHP programming basics.
+This tuts covers about PHP programming basics.